UK house price latest 2025: what's happening to property values near you

 What’s going on with house prices?

-When you average out the latest figures reported by all the major indices, monthly house prices edged 0.2% upwards in July (see chart below).
+When you average out the latest figures reported by all the major indices, prices jumped 0.9% in the last month (see chart below).

-Looking over the longer term, which generally provides a more reliable snapshot of the housing market's performance, prices increased by 3% over the last 12 months.
+Looking over the longer term, which generally provides a more reliable snapshot of the housing market's performance, prices increased by 4% over the whole of 2024.

 Overview of house prices over the last month and year (Image: HomeOwners Alliance)